 Before we go into the temptations of Jesus, we must begin with God’s word of encouragement for us – we can overcome the enemy’s temptation because Jesus has already done it for us – not because we can do it on our own.
 The first thing we learn about ourselves and the devil’s lies and temptations is that Jesus came to expose the enemy’s schemes so we won’t have to be ignorant of his deceptions, and “not be ignorant of his devices” (2 Cor.2:11, KJV).

 The four temptations tell us the four areas of life which the devil will tempt humanity as he did with Jesus.
 They are, 1) sustenance, 2) reliance, 3) materialism, lastly 4) power and influence.
 What we will go through is no different from what Jesus experienced, except contextually, of course.
 Also, Jesus was perfect and sinless originating from God’s eternal Triune Being who became the Immanuel human (God in human flesh), whereas we are children of Adam’s fallen humanity who carry his harmful baggage.
-We have acquired this self-centered way of life with many bad and selfish habits through the temptations of the devil.
+We have acquired this self-centered way of life with many bad and selfish habits through the temptations of the devil through time and human experience.

-Even though Jesus has defeated Satan for humanity, it does not abrogate by any measure the human responsibility we touched upon earlier in Ezekiel.
+Even though Jesus has defeated Satan for humanity, it does not abrogate by any measure the human obligation to take responsibility for our freedoms we touched upon earlier in Ezekiel.
 We take responsibility to reshape our lives and allow Jesus’ to relive His victorious life in us by defeating the devil’s four temptations through the Spirit’s power.
 (Read more about the two human forms given to mankind at: http://bulamanriver.net/9718, and at http://bulamanriver.net/19496).

 An often-overlooked point of Jesus’ temptation was that He would not confront the devil until He was empowered with the Holy Spirit at His baptism in the Jordan river.
 (Mar.1:9-11) Though Jesus was fully God, He was also fully human, and His humanity needed the Spirit’s power and influence.
 (Act.10:38) This was to show us that as humans we too cannot overcome the enemy’s wiles without the Spirit’s divine power, miracles, and inspiration.
 Jesus also lives and walks in us by a rebirth into His new ‘Immanuel humanity.’